 Peter noted that water testing usually involves collecting at the hydrant and transporting to the lab.
 This usually takes two hours and is included in the bill.
-He also noted that the cost of the prv should be included in the cost of the meter replacement.
+He also noted that the cost of the pressure-reducing value (PRV) should be included in the cost of the meter replacement.
 The pressure-reducing valve (prv) being replaced by the district was discussed later in the meeting.
 Flushing of hydrants was discussed.
 Because of the fire more flushing than usual is necessary.
 One flush per month is normal maintenance for the district.
 Excess flushes to assure water quality is necessary due to the fire.
 These should be included in fire related cost.
 Testing for lead and copper now occur once every three years and proper residences for these tests will have to be selected.
 Testing for tri-halo methanes and Halo-acetic acid has been conducted annually but is now stipulated by the state to be done quarterly.
 This means that 3 of the 4 tests per year are fire related.

 System Operations Fire Report – 03/15/2022-04/06/2022